Chart Color Schemes

 Population growth drivers in Hammondville are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the estimated population for the Hammondville statistical area (Lv2) is around 3,922, reflecting a growth of 231 people since the 2021 Census.
-This increase corresponds to a 6.3% rise from the previous population count of 3,691.
-The latest resident population estimate by AreaSearch, based on ERP data released by the ABS in June 2024 and validated new addresses, is 3,883.
-This results in a population density ratio of 2,154 persons per square kilometer, higher than the national average assessed by AreaSearch.
-Hammondville's growth rate since the census (6.3%) is within 1.3 percentage points of the state's growth rate (7.6%), indicating strong growth fundamentals.
-Overseas migration contributed approximately 59.0% to the overall population gains in recent periods, driving primary growth for the area.
+As of Feb 2026, Hammondville's population is estimated at around 3,926, reflecting an increase of 235 people since the 2021 Census.
+The suburb had a population of 3,691 in 2021.
+This growth represents a 6.4% increase and is inferred from AreaSearch's estimate of 3,883 residents following examination of ABS' ERP data release in June 2024, along with six validated new addresses since the Census date.
+The population density ratio is 2,157 persons per square kilometer, above the national average assessed by AreaSearch.
+Hammondville's growth rate of 6.4% since the census is within 1.4 percentage points of the state's 7.8%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 59.0% of overall population gains during recent periods, driving primary growth in the suburb.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2-level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Applying these growth rates by age group to the Hammondville (SA2) area for years 2032 to 2041 projects an above median population growth nationally.
-By 2041, the area is expected to increase by 842 persons, reflecting a total increase of 17.8% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2-level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas from these aggregations for years 2032 to 2041.
+Considering projected demographic shifts, the suburb is expected to increase by 831 persons to 2041, reflecting an overall increase of 17.4% over the 17-year period.

 Frequently Asked Questions - Population